2 March, 2019 @ 10:00 am - 3 March, 2019 @ 6:00 pm| $100 - $200

 We intend for each of us to leave the weekend with renewed inspiration, resolve and pathways for applying permaculture thinking to everyday life.

-For a more in-depth learning experience, we will also be offering a Permaculture Design Certificate on alternate weekends April til July.
+For a more in-depth learning experience, we will also be offering a Permaculture Design Certificate or similar course later in the year.

 This workshop is based at AWOL – Another Way of Living, in Wamboin, half an hour from Canberra.
 Frank has been living here since he was 8, and Sam joined in 5 years ago.
 It is a dual occupancy bush property with established homestead gardens where we are relearning intergenerational living.